 But his underlying argument about policy alternatives is that contemporary capitalist societies in Europe urgently need an infusion of democratic oxygen, citizens' involvement and a public willing to articulate different options.
 How this can be voiced is anybody's guess, not least Streeck's.
-Given that numerous democratic institutions have been reduced to mere bystanders in the course of the past crisis
+Given that numerous democratic institutions have been reduced to mere bystanders in the course of the past crisis management years, Streeck formulates a rather pessimistic, but entirely reasonable alternative.

 He pointedly asks why should only markets be allowed to panic and follow herd instincts?
 What happens when civil society threatens to do the same?
 Streeck argues that democratic mobilization and civic engagement should be the orders of the day.
 The protests may be desperate, loud, display a makeshift air and be highly disorganized but they are absolutely necessary.
-The "αγανακτισμένοι" in Greece or the "indignados" in Spain are examples of a growing constituency across Europe who feel they are being treated with contempt and that their dignity has been hurt.
+The "ayavaktiquévoi" in Greece or the "indignados" in Spain are examples of a growing constituency across Europe who feel they are being treated with contempt and that their dignity has been hurt.